 Sushi has a long history, dating back some 2,000 years.
-This artful form of food presentation, which developed in Japan, uses sushi rice to bind or support small pieces of food.
-Together with the rice, sushi often uses a range of vegetables and raw or cooked fish.
+Together with rice, sushi often uses a range of vegetables and raw or cooked fish.

 Video of the Day

 Sushi rice, also known as Japanese sticky rice, also called japonica or shari, is rice traditionally used for sushi.
 It's usually a form of short-grain rice.